ibm-cloud-docs/account/index.md

 {: caption="Table 1.
 Comparison of {{site.data.keyword.Bluemix_notm}} accounts" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify the feature.
 The column headers identify the account type.
 To understand which features apply to the account types, navigate to the row, and find the feature that you're interested in."}

-Based on an update to our account registration process that's being released incrementally starting 25 October 2021, all new accounts are created as Pay-As-You-Go.
-As part of this update, you're asked to provide credit card information for identity verification.
+New accounts as of 25 October 2021 are created as Pay-As-You-Go or Subscription accounts.
+You're asked to provide credit card information for identity verification or a code for a purchased subscription.
 If you created an account before this date, you might be using a [Lite account](#liteaccount) and Lite pricing plans, which aren't affected by the recent account registraton update.
 {: note}

 ## Pay-As-You-Go account